How the Bridges Math Curriculum Enhances Your Child’s Learning Experience

 There are lots of elementary math programs out there, but the Bridges math curriculum is part of the select few that reach the highest ratings of the EdReport.
 In comparison to other programs’ effect size of +0.15, its effectiveness is clearly shown in a study by Alan Cheung and Robert Slavin, where they found that the Bridges math curriculum resulted in an effect size of +0.19 in Grade 4 students.

-Adopted by numerous schools around the world, the Bridges math curriculum circumvents the issue of outdated math teaching strategies by focusing on these three strategies:
+Adopted by schools worldwide, the curriculum tackles outdated math teaching strategies with three key approaches:

 1. Promotes Social Emotional Learning (SEL)

 SEL is cultivated through the math curriculum, as communication is a key component towards improving a child’s learning experience.

 Students under the curriculum are encouraged to work collaboratively in finding solutions to math problems.
 As the Bridges math curriculum creates a reliable learning environment, students feel more comfortable with the idea of being wrong during class.
 This is because there is always someone there (teacher or classmate) to help them find the right answer.